 Business Rates Enforcement - 2 Routes - Magistrates Court or Civil Court

-Typically, a billing authority (sometimes called a charging authority) commences proceedings for due but unpaid Business Rates by making an application by way of complaint (the ‘Complaint’) to the Magistrates Court (that is, to a justice of the peace), requesting that a summons be issued, directed to the defendant (delinquent ratepayer), requiring the defendant to appear before the Magistrates Court to show why he/she has not paid the outstanding sum.
+Typically, a billing authority (sometimes called a 'charging authority' - or just the 'local authority') commences proceedings for due but unpaid Business Rates by making an application by way of complaint (the ‘Complaint’) to the Magistrates Court (that is, to a justice of the peace), requesting that a summons be issued, directed to the defendant (i.e. the delinquent ratepayer), requiring the defendant to appear before the Magistrates Court to show why he/she has not paid the outstanding sum.
 Where, within the Complaint proceedings, the Magistrates Court is satisfied that the sum has become payable by the defendant and has not been paid, the Magistrates Court will accede to the Complaint and make a liability order in favour of the billing authority and against the defendant/delinquent ratepayer, for the unpaid sum (as well as a relatively modest additional sum to cover, in broad terms, the billing authority’s legal costs of bringing the Complaint).

 However, there is another route to recovery open to a billing authority.